Space-Robotics-Laboratory/MATLAB_space_debri_capturing_sim/README.md

 #### 1. Clone the repository

 You can simply clone this monorepository to access to whole software stack.
-To clone the repository, to avoid messing up, we reccomend you to make the independent directory in your home directory (e.g. named "bitbucket") and clone the repository there.
+To clone the repository, to avoid messing up, we reccomend you to make the independent directory in your home directory (e.g. named "git-hub") and clone the repository there.
 ```commandline
 $ mkdir ~/bitbucket && cd ~/bitbucket
 $ git clone git@bitbucket.org:srl-orbital/capturing_simulation.git